-Why does your glaze come off your piece?
+Why does your glaze flake off your piece?

-Sometimes the glaze doesn’t want to cooperate.
-Everything seems totally ok when you apply it, but then it comes off flake by flake as it dries.
-Or maybe even applying it doesn’t work as planned?
+Sometimes, the glaze just won’t cooperate.
+Everything seems fine when you apply it, but then it starts to flake off as it dries.
+Perhaps you’re struggling to apply it properly?

 Picture of Nele Ostyn